Timshel/OIDCWarden/README.md

 > 2.1 Commercial Module License.
 Subject to Your compliance with this Agreement, Bitwarden hereby grants to You a limited, non-exclusive, non-transferable, royalty-free license to use the Commercial Modules for the sole purposes of internal development and internal testing, and only in a non-production environment.

+## Acknowledgement

+Project made possible with support from the [sponsors](https://github.com/sponsors/Timshel) and the [TU Bergakademie Freiberg](https://tu-freiberg.de/en).

 ## Versions

 Tagged version are based on Bitwarden web client releases, Ex: `v2024.8.3-1` is the first release compatible with web client `v2024.8.3`.